chicken coop size

 Pecking and Aggressive Behavior

-A coop that is too small can lead to pecking and aggressive behavior among your chickens.
-If chickens need to compete for space around feeders, on perches, or on the floor, they will be more likely to use pecking to compete for limited resources.
+A wooden chicken coop that is too small can lead to pecking and aggressive behavior among your chickens.
+If chickens need to compete for space around feeders, on perches, or the floor, they will be more likely to use pecking to compete for limited resources.
 Once excessive pecking starts, it can be difficult to keep it from spreading throughout the flock.

 High Ammonia Levels